-The United Nations Human Rights Council (HRC) unanimously endorsed the Guiding Principles on Business and Human Rights (Guiding Principles) in June 2011.2 To date, they constitute the only official guidance the HRC and its predecessor, the Commission on Human Rights, have issued for states and business enterprises in relation to business and human rights.
-And this was the first time that either body had "endorsed" a normative text on any subject that governments did not negotiate themselves.
-UN High Commissioner for Human Rights, Zeid Ra'ad Al Hussein, describes the Guiding Principles as "the global authoritative standard, providing a blueprint for the steps all states and businesses should take to uphold human rights."
+The United Nations Human Rights Council unanimously endorsed the Guiding Principles on Business and Human Rights (UNGPs) in June 2011.
+To date, they constitute the only official guidance the Council and its predecessor, the Commission on Human Rights, have issued for states and business enterprises on their respective obligations in relation to business and human rights.
+And it was the first time that either body had "endorsed" a normative text on any subject that governments did not negotiate themselves.
+UN High Commissioner for Human Rights, Zeid Ra'ad Al Hussein, describes the UNGPs as "the global authoritative standard, providing a blueprint for the steps all states and businesses should take to uphold human rights."
 According to Arvind Ganesan, who directs business and human rights at Human Rights Watch, as recently as the late 1990s "there was no recognition that companies had human rights responsibilities."
 Needless to say, many factors contributed to this shift, particularly escalating pressure from civil society and adversely affected populations.
-But in terms of putting a global standard in place, The Economist Intelligence Unit has judged HRC endorsement of the Guiding Principles to be the "watershed event."
+But in terms of putting a global standard in place, The Economist Intelligence Unit has judged Council endorsement of the UNGPs to be the "watershed event."

-The Guiding Principles are built on a three-pillar "Protect, Respect and Remedy" framework: (1) states have a duty to protect against human rights abuses by third parties, including business, through policies, regulation, legislation, and effective enforcement; (2) business enterprises have an independent responsibility to respect human rights: that is, to avoid people's human rights being harmed through their activities or business relationships, and to address harms that do occur; (3) where human rights are harmed, affected individuals and communities should have access to effective remedy, and both states and enterprises have a role to play in enabling this to occur.
-There are 31 Principles in all, each with commentary elaborating
+The UNGPs are built on a three-pillar "Protect, Respect and Remedy" framework: (1) states have a duty to protect against human rights abuses by third parties, including business, through policies, regulation, legislation and effective enforcement; (2) business enterprises have an independent responsibility to respect human rights: that is, to avoid people's human rights being harmed through their activities or business relationships, and to address harms that do occur; (3) where individuals' human rights are harmed, they should have access to effective remedy, and both states and enterprises have a role to play in enabling this to occur.
+The UNGPs comprise thirty-one principles, each with commentary elaborating its meaning and implications for law, policy, and practice.
+They encompass all internationally recognized rights, and apply to all states and all business enterprises.
+They do not by themselves create new legally binding obligations but derive their normative force through their endorsement by states and support